-- 1. Email from Parul: You will receive an email from Parul Saraswat with a link to the hub and a copy of this slide deck.
-Save URL link. - 2.
-Visit the hub: Go to the hub and bookmark the page.
-Prior to Module 1, click on Module 1 to access the pre-work. - 3.
-Respond to email regarding your PI BA readback: Laura, Jessica, and Dani will send you an email to schedule your readback ahead of Module 1.
+- 1. Complete pre-work: Prior to Module 1, click on Module 1 to access the pre-work. - 2.
+Respond to email regarding your PI BA readback: Jessica, Laura, or Dani will send you an email to schedule your readback ahead of Module 1.